Big carbon? Oil majors turn to nature to help plug revenue gap

 BP last year put US$5 million into Finite Carbon, a company that connects forestry owners with companies seeking to offset their climate-warming emissions via-tree planting.

-The Californian firm expects to generate US$1 billion for landowners over the next 10 years, after a 20-40per cent cut of the proceeds, its chief executive Sean Carney said.
+The Californian firm expects to generate US$1 billion for landowners over the next 10 years, after a 20 per cent to 40 per cent cut of the proceeds, its chief executive Sean Carney said.

 And as companies and countries have rushed over the last year to pledge new net-zero global warming pledges, that forecast may be too conservative, Carney said.